3 Tips for Pairing Food, Wine, and Weed

 Knowing your limits is extremely important when it comes to attending an infused dinner or making one at home.
-While many chefs are mastering the art of finding the right balance of THC to serve their guests, it’s really up to you to determine when you should stop consuming cannabis.
-The same goes for wine.
-You should also remember that drinking alcohol can enhance the effects of herbal products, so do not over do it and never get behind the wheel.
-Edibles and infused products can also take up to one to two hours for the side effects to fully kick in, so be patient and do not keep eating if you don’t feel anything right away.
+While many chefs are mastering the art of finding the right balance of THC to serve to their guests, it’s really up to you to determine your perfect dosage.
+Remeber the golden rule: Start low, go slow.
+During a pairing dinner, drinking alcohol can greatly enhance the effects of cannabis, so don't over do it.
+Edibles and infused products can also take up to one to two hours for the side effects to kick in, so be patient.
+Do not keep eating infused foods or drinking infused beverages if you don’t feel anything right away.

 Read The Herb Somm Edibles Guide here.

-The Herb Somm was also asked to lead the group through a sensory experience training that highlighted four common terpenes found in cannabis and how the aromas relate to wine.
-The featured cannabis terpenes included Limonene (citrus notes found in white wines), Myrcene (herbal or tropical notes found in both red and white wines), Linalool (floral and lavender notes that are often displayed in red wines), and Caryophyllene (spicy black pepper and clover notes that are found in red wines).
+I was also asked to lead the group through a sensory training, highlighting four of the most common terpenes found in cannabis and how the aromas relate to wine.
+The featured terpenes included Limonene (citrus notes found in white wines), Myrcene (herbal or tropical notes found in both red and white wines), Linalool (floral and lavender notes that are often displayed in red wines), and Caryophyllene (spicy black pepper and clover notes that are found in red wines).

 As you continue to learn more about combining food, wine, and cannabis, there are so many incredible flavor and aroma pairings.
 The combinations are endless, so remember to be adventurous with your palate and above all, have fun!

 For more Herb Somm pairing ideas, click here.

 Below are some other special moments from the Eaze dinner held on Tuesday, October 24th, 2017 at the Cookhouse in San Francisco.